Amulet (comics): Book 9: Waverider

 Emily travels to Typhon, freeing other Stonekeepers.
-Trellis is named King of Valcor and Elder Stonekeeper.
+Gabilan returns and is instead named King of Valcor while Trellis becomes an Elder Stonekeeper.
 Navin and Alyson face a Shadow-controlled General Ivus.
 Emily frees them, confronts Ikol, and lifts the Shadows' curse.
 Emily, Navin, and Karen return to their dimension.
+After this, Cielis is also lifted down to the land, with the Guardian Council and Resistance then forming an alliance.
+In these series of events, the cursed people also came back to their original forms.